-Combination Therapy with Palbociclib, Abemaciclib, or Ribociclib
+Combination Therapy with Palbociclib

-When FASLODEX is used in combination with palbociclib, abemaciclib, or ribociclib, refer to monotherapy instructions for FASLODEX.
+When FASLODEX is used in combination with palbociclib, refer to monotherapy instructions for FASLODEX.

-Refer to the full prescribing information of co-administered palbociclib, abemaciclib, or ribociclib for dose modification, guidelines in the event of toxicities, for use with concomitant medications and other relevant safety information.
+Refer to the full prescribing information of palbociclib for dose modification, guidelines in the event of toxicities, for use with concomitant medications and other relevant safety information.